Motorcycle practical test explained

 What happens in the on-road motorcycle riding test?

 Before you start your riding test on the road, you will be asked to read a number plate to prove you can meet the eyesight requirements.
 You will also be asked two machine safety check questions before moving away.
-Details of these below.
+Links to information on these are available below.

 You are legally required to wear a securely-fastened crash helmet, though there is an exemption for Sikhs wearing turbans.

 You will be asked to do an angle start (move off from behind a parked car) and several normal starts (moving off from the side of the road).
 You may also be asked to move away on a hill, a hill start.
 You are to follow the road ahead unless directed otherwise on the radio.
 After the practical part of the test you will be asked a question on 'balance when carrying a passenger'.

 - Vehicle Safety questions for motorcycle tests (PDF 36 KB)